gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/listmethods1.md

 Write a function called "get_first_element".

-Given an array, "get_first_element" returns the first element of the given array.
+Given a list, "get_first_element" returns the first element of the given array.

 Notes:
 * If the given array has a length of 0, it should return None.